brmartins92/ChatBotVisor/README.md

 # Instructions to Run the Project

 This repository contains the source code for a project with backend and frontend.
 Follow the instructions below to run the project locally.
+## About

+The ChatBotVisor is a project aimed at creating an interactive and intelligent chatbot that can learn from users and provide personalized responses.
+The main objective is to create a natural and friendly conversation experience where the chatbot can understand and intelligently respond to users' questions and instructions.

+The differentiating factor of ChatBotVisor lies in its continuous learning capability.
+It is designed to learn from user interactions, storing relevant information and updating its knowledge to deliver increasingly accurate and personalized responses.

 ## Prerequisites